-The Notre Dame Center for Ethics and Culture is committed to sharing the richness of the Catholic moral and intellectual tradition through teaching, research, and dialogue, at the highest level and across a range of disciplines – both on campus at the University of Notre Dame, and as Notre Dame in the public square.
+The de Nicola Center for Ethics and Culture is committed to sharing the richness of the Catholic moral and intellectual tradition through teaching, research, and public engagement, at the highest level and across a range of disciplines – both on campus at the University of Notre Dame, and as Notre Dame in the public square.

-All our activities are focused on four interrelated, substantive areas:
+All our activities are focused on four interrelated areas:

 Why Ethics and Culture?